-This Handbook is only for the information our students, and does not constitute a legal document.
-While all efforts have been made to make the information in this Handbook as authentic as possible, we are not responsible for any inadvertent errors that may have crept into the document.
+This Handbook is only for the information of our students, and does not constitute a legal document.
+While all efforts have been made to ensure that the information in this Handbook as authentic as possible, we are not responsible for any inadvertent errors that may be found in the document.

-The information in this booklet is intended for students entering the University in academic year 2018-2019 and is subject to change.
+The information in this booklet is intended for students entering the University in the academic year 2018-2019 and is subject to change.